 Others accuse us of living like parasites off the bereaved.
-Apparently we all make huge amounts of money.
+Apparently, we all make huge amounts of money.
 This is a myth.
 Most psychics and mediums scratch a living.
 If a psychic is to charge say £50 – for a reading some people consider this excessive.
-They do not realise that a genuine medium cannot do one reading after another day in day out.
+They do not realize that a genuine medium cannot do one reading after another day in day out.
 This type of work – if done properly – is utterly exhausting.
-A medium also has to sit in meditation before a reading to prepare themselves and afterwards time is spent ‘closing down’.
-The reality is that the fee paid for an hour has to include the time making the arrangements, sending a confirmation, spiritual preparation, the reading itself and winding down afterwards.
+A medium also has to sit in meditation before a reading to prepare themselves and afterward time is spent ‘closing down’.
+The reality is that the fee paid for an hour has to include the time making the arrangements, sending a confirmation, spiritual preparation, the reading itself and winding down afterward.
 I would find it difficult to do two mediumistic consultations a day five days a week.
-Fortunately most on my income now comes from my books.
+Fortunately, most of my income now comes from my books.

 Should psychics make money?
 Vs Charitable Work

 Small-minded, finger waving moralists claim it is wrong to charge.
 Yet do they give all their work for free?
-I gave up a very lucrative career as a MD for my Advertising Agency to do this work.
+I gave up a very lucrative career as an MD for my Advertising Agency to do this work.
 It’s not a big deal as it was my choice – but I wonder if the critics would be ready to make similar financial sacrifices to follow a spiritual calling.
-I had two top of the range cars, a large staff and an enviable client list that included many blue chip organisations such as Esso and British Airways on my client list as well as banks and insurance companies.
+I had two top of the range cars, a large staff and an enviable client list that included many blue-chip organizations such as Esso and British Airways on my client list as well as banks and insurance companies.

 If I wasn’t charging for my services now, I would probably still be doing the occasional reading as a hobby.
 Most of my time would be spent making a fortune in advertising or relaxing on my yacht.
 This website certainly would not be here and the many thousands of pounds we’ve also raised and given personally to charities would also not have happened.